brksnmz/brksnmz.github.io/02_research.markdown

 - "Redistribution Behaviour: The Role of Merit and Structural Inequality".
 (Pre-reg in progress).

-- "Liminality, Social Exclusion, and Segregation: Asylum Seekers and Refugees in the United Kingdom."
-Sergio Lo Iacono.
+- "Liminality, Social Exclusion, and Segregation: Asylum Seekers and Refugees in the United Kingdom." with Sergio Lo Iacono.
 (Pre-reg in progress).

 ### Book chapters